skbkontur/ZstdNet/README.md

 ### Requirements

 *ZstdNet* requires *libzstd* >= v1.0.0.
 Both 32-bit and 64-bit versions are supported.
-The corresponding DLLs (cross-compiled using gcc-mingw-w64) are included in this repository.
+The corresponding DLLs are included in this repository cross-compiled using `(i686|x86_64)-w64-mingw32-gcc -DZSTD_MULTITHREAD -DZSTD_LEGACY_SUPPORT=0 -pthread -s`.
+Note that `ZSTD_LEGACY_SUPPORT=0` means "do not support legacy formats" to minimize the binary size.

 ### Exceptions